eirinikorovesi/eirinikorovesi/README.md

 Hello!
 I'm Eirini Korovesi, and I'm excited to share my journey with you.
 I started in the world of economics 📊, transitioned into human resources 🧑‍💼, and now I'm diving deep into the field of data analytics 📈.
 My diverse background gives me a unique perspective and a strong analytical foundation.

+Before Continuing, here you can check a sample of my work.
+[Animal Center Project](https://github.com/eirinikorovesi/Austin-Animal-Center-Data)

 ## My Journey

 - **Economics** 📈: Developed a solid understanding of economic principles and statistical analysis.